 Remember, caregiving is a large responsibility, one that you shouldn’t have to take on alone.
-If you have other siblings, ask them to talk to Mom and Dad.
+If you have siblings, schedule a family meeting to talk about your concerns or ask them to talk to Mom and Dad.
 Just make sure that you see eye to eye on the important issues.

 12. Enlist the support of friends.

 Consider scheduling a family meeting that includes a close friend or neighbor.
 Sometimes it can be easier to hear the truth from someone outside of the family.